Accurate ground state energy estimation with noise and imperfect state preparation: Results

+The quantity $\kappa$ introduced above measures how much of the quasiprobability overhead remains after filtering, and therefore determines the error mitigation overhead in Theorem~\ref{thm:fnmpe-cost-pauli-informal}.
+It depends both on the quasiprobability distribution and the location of the promise interval $\mathcal{D}$.
+Since

+we can equivalently interpret $\kappa$ as the average probability mass inside $\mathcal{D}$ contributed by the quasiprobability terms with negative coefficients.
+To gain intuition for the meaning of $\kappa$, we analyze two limiting cases and the example of global depolarising noise discussed earlier.
+First, suppose all the negative contributions are entirely supported outside of $\mathcal{D}$.
+Then $\kappa = 0$ and $\|\alpha\|_1 = 1$, so filtering completely removes the quasiprobability overhead, at the expense of the lowest acceptance probability.
+Conversely, if all distributions $p_a(x)$ are fully supported on $\mathcal{D}$, then every sample is accepted, but $\kappa = 1-\|\beta\|_1^{-1}$ and $\|\alpha\|_1 = \|\beta\|_1$.
+In this case filtering introduces no rejection overhead, but also provides no reduction of the quasiprobability overhead.
+Finally, for global depolarising noise, the negative component is uniform and $\|\alpha\|_1 = 1 + O(\|\beta\|_1 \frac{|\mathcal{D}|}{2\pi})$, so the quasiprobability overhead is substantially reduced when $|\mathcal{D}| \ll 2\pi$.

-With Lemma~\ref{lem:generating-filtered-samples} in hand, we construct estimators for phase estimation to which fit the assumptions of Lemma~\ref{lem:m-projection-expansion}.
-As described in Sec.~\ref{sec:background}, these depend on a choice of kernel function $f$ (Def.~\ref{def:kernel_function}); we leave this free for now, but will consider Gaussian kernels in the rest of this section (Sections~\ref{sec:gaussian_no_noise} and \ref{sec:gaussian_with_gdn}).
+With Lemmas~\ref{lem:generating-filtered-samples} and \ref{lem:generating-filtered-samples-pec} in hand, we have established that the required sampling subroutine can be implemented in the ideal setting, in the presence of global depolarising noise, and under arbitrary noise using PEC.
+We now construct estimators for phase estimation which satisfy the assumptions of Lemmas~\ref{lem:m-projection-expansion} and \ref{lem:nme-expansion}.
+As described in Sec.~\ref{sec:background}, these depend on a choice of kernel function $f$ (Def.~\ref{def:kernel_function}); we leave this free for now, but will consider Gaussian kernels in the rest of this section (Sections~\ref{sec:gaussian_no_noise}, \ref{sec:gaussian_with_gdn}, \ref{sec:gaussian_unbiasing}).
 In the noiseless case, the probability distribution $P(x)$ is a combination of contributions from different phases, which we approximate by a model $Q(x|\phi)$ which assumes a single phase.
 The mismatch $P(x)-Q(x|\phi) = h(x)$ then comes from the signal due to residual phases; within the promise interval this contribution is small, which we investigate in the next sections.
 Here, we introduce the models $Q(x|\phi)$ and related moment projection phase estimators, with different assumptions about noise.
 Starting from the noiseless case: